 Wondering where to get your car serviced?

-As vehicles get older and warranties expire, owners increasingly look beyond the dealership for repairs.
+As vehicles get older and warranties expire, owners increasingly look beyond the dealership for repairs, specially when it comes down to an auto hail damage repair, which is one of the most common repairs.
 So J.D.
 Power polled over 12,000 drivers to help car owners figure out the best place to take their cars.

 There are two rankings: general maintenance and tire replacement.
 Both are scored on six categories.
 For general customer satisfaction the categories were fairness of charges (19 percent of total score); service quality (18 percent); service advisor (18 percent); service facility (16 percent); service initiation (15 percent); and vehicle pick-up (14 percent).
 Tire replacement is slightly different: service initiation (20 percent); fairness of charges (18 percent); service quality (18 percent); service advisor (16 percent); vehicle pick-up (15 percent) and service facility (13 percent)